This we know.

 More often than not, videos that involve actual humans speaking about stuff will naturally be longer than a compilation of photos and b-roll set to music with some graphics, but really, the length of your video boils down to the story YOU want to tell and your reasons for telling it.
 In other words, explore Question 1 and define the purpose of your content, establish Question 2 to know where it’s going, then see Question 3 to maximize your message for effective results.

 And effective is right.
 Recent marketing stats show videos are shared 1,200 more times than links and text combined, adding an embedded video to your home page can increase traffic by 55%, and a staggering 80% of consumers have been convinced to buy a product or service by watching a brand’s video.

-The operative word here?
-VIDEO.
-So no matter the length, tell your story in an authentic, creative, engaging way to get people tuning in.
+So, when it comes to that all-important question, “How long should a video be,” the operative word here is VIDEO.
+Post one, post five, post a whole series, and your brand will be better for it.
+No matter the length, tell your story in an authentic, creative, engaging way to get people tuning in.
 And that’s the long and short of it!
 Pun intended. #ExpandYourMauiBrand